westerlymerlin/Oxide-PyMS/docs/ms_srs_class.md

 def start_mid()
 ```

-Start a multiple ion detection run on the Hiden Mass Spectrometer
+Start a multiple ion detection run on the SRS Mass Spectrometer

 <a id="ms_srs_class.MsClass.start_profile"></a>